19-20 November, ExCeL London

 It is universally acknowledged that global food system is broken, leaving billions of people either underfed or overweight and driving the planet towards climate catastrophe.

-This session highlights an upsurge in new thinking and identifies the game changing developments in practices and technology which will transform the system.
+This session highlights an upsurge in new thinking and identifies the game changing developments in practices and technology that will transform the system.
 How should the global food system function?

 How can science save us?

-This session will reveal what the next food and agricultural revolution will look like, and how science can enable it to happen.
+This session will explore what the next food and agricultural revolution will look like, and how science will enable it to happen.

 Wednesday, 20 November